zhaofeng-shu33/synchronize_wechat/README.md

 ### Playing with the API

 After successfully deploying the developping environment, you need to write some simple PHP functions to deal with the wechat api.

+Use `doxygen` at the project root to generate the document.